SewarYousef/Digital-Smile-Design-DSD/README.md

 # Digital-Smile-Design-DSD
-Graduation Project by Sewar Dghaim and Wurud Abid
+Digital Smile Design (DSD), a graduation project that was authored by two students from University of Jordan, Sewar Dghaim and Wurud Abid.
+The software of this project was created using Colaboratory.